rsantacroce/coinshift-rs/docs/merkle_vs_header_chain_explanation.md

 ### Your Idea: Use BMM Participants for Validation

-Since BMM (Build Merge Mining) participants (Alice, Bob, Charles) are already:
+Since BMM (Build Merge Mining) participants are already:
 - Validating mainchain blocks
 - Have access to mainchain data
 - Are part of the sidechain consensus
+- **Note**: Anyone can participate in BMM (not just specific named participants)

 They could **report L1 transaction confirmations** as part of their validation process!